Center at Glastonbury

 The Center’s 4,000 square-foot facility offers a full range of environmental programs and a full calendar of events throughout the year for people of all ages.
 The Center contains a Discovery Room with hands-on exhibits, wildlife mounts, interpretive natural history exhibits, a diorama of Connecticut River’s Great Meadow, and small live animals.
 The grounds surrounding the Center contain the Four Seasons Wildlife Garden, a bird-feeding station, and a picnic area.

 The Center is adjacent to the 48-acre town-owned Earle Park, with its forest trails and scenic vistas of Tom’s Pond, meadows, and bluffs overlooking the Holland Brook river.
 The park is home to a maturing forest of beech, tulip, and red oak trees and contains the state champion bitternut hickory tree.
 It contains trails for hiking, cross-country skiing, and horseback riding.
+Trail maps are available for use while hiking.

 School Science Programs